ejelome/react-counter/README.md

 ```

 > **Note:** <br />
-> JSX children can be passed as a nested element or to the `props` attribute, `children`.
+> JSX children can be passed as a nested element or to `props`' attribute, `children`.

 ---